jsongraph/json-graph-specification/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+If at all possible, please provide a [Short, Self Contained, Correct (Compilable), Example](http://sscce.org/).

 Explain the problem and include additional details to help maintainers reproduce the problem: